EvilJimJafar/genetix/README.md

 The basic aim of the game is to outperform your opponent(s) by outlasting them or killing them, proving that your unique gene combinations are fit for survival.

 ## Minions
 Minions are formed in gene pools and live to fulfil one destiny only: securing new genetic material for the next generation.
 They float around on their own accord, sniffing and collecting genes.
-Once all of a minion's five *gene slots* are filled, they transport them back to the gene pool,unload and repeat the process.
+Once all of a minion's five *gene slots* are filled, they transport them back to the gene pool, unload and repeat the process.

 #### Sight radius
 Every minion has a sight radius, outside which no other minion activity is registered.
 As soon as another minion enters its sight radius, the minion’s *basic instinct* is triggered.
 The sight radius is usually 5px times the size of the minion, but some genes can improve it.